T-Mobile US Inc. (TMUS) Just Got Our Attention

-T-Mobile US Inc. (NASDAQ:TMUS) went up by 2.65% from its latest closing price compared to the recent 1-year high of $150.20.
-The company’s stock price has collected -1.87% of loss in the last five trading sessions.
+T-Mobile US Inc. (NASDAQ:TMUS) went down by -4.00% from its latest closing price compared to the recent 1-year high of $150.20.
+The company’s stock price has collected -3.69% of loss in the last five trading sessions.
 Barron’s reported on 04/27/22 that T-Mobile Delivers a Beat-and-Raise First Quarter

 Is It Worth Investing in T-Mobile US Inc. (NASDAQ :TMUS) Right Now?

-T-Mobile US Inc. (NASDAQ:TMUS) scored a price-to-earnings ratio above its average ratio, recording 56.55 x from its present earnings ratio.
-Plus, the 36-month beta value for TMUS is at 0.48.
+T-Mobile US Inc. (NASDAQ:TMUS) scored a price-to-earnings ratio above its average ratio, recording 54.47 x from its present earnings ratio.
+Plus, the 36-month beta value for TMUS is at 0.51.
+Opinions of the stock are interesting as 26 analysts out of 31 who provided ratings for T-Mobile US Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.